Garm-e Tamam Deh

-Garm-e Tamam Deh (گرم تمام ده) (Note: Also romanized as Garm Tamām Deh and Garm-e Tamām Deh; also known as Garm) is a village in, and the capital of, Garm-e Tamam Deh Rural District of Shusef District, Nehbandan County, South Khorasan province, Iran.
+Garm-e Tamam Deh (گرم تمام ده) (Note: Also romanized as Garm Tamām Deh and Garm-e Tamām Deh; also known as Garm (گرم)) is a village in, and the capital of, Garm-e Tamam Deh Rural District in Shusef District of Nehbandan County, South Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 137 in 33 households, when it was in Bandan Rural District of the Central District.
 The following census in 2011 counted 137 people in 35 households.
 The 2016 census measured the population of the village as 161 people in 40 households.

-In 2020, Garm-e Tamam Deh was transferred to Garm-e Tamam Deh Rural District created in Shusef District.
+In 2020, Garm-e Tamam Deh was separated from the district in the creation of Garm-e Tamam Deh Rural District of Shusef District.